List of school districts in Georgia

 The following is a list of school districts in Georgia; in most cases the list identifies the city or county in Georgia associated with the school district.
 These districts are a legally separate body corporate and politic.
 These school districts are run by either elected county boards of education or city school boards.
+The U.S. Census Bureau counts them as separate governments.
+Georgia has no public school systems dependent on other layers of government.